 No user interaction is required; information not statically available is filled in by specialized heuristics.
 Hence, the resulting execution time is a realistic worst-case scenario, albeit not a guarantee as provided by aiT.

 TimingProfiler is currently available for ARM, LEON2, LEON3, PowerPC, TriCore (incl.
 AURIX), and V850/RH850.
-Versions for further processors are under development.
+Preliminary versions are available for over a dozen more processor families.
+Support for more processors still is underway.

 TimingProfiler is also available as an integral part of the SCADE Suite, the market-leading mission and safety-critical embedded software development environment from Esterel.
 Within the Suite, the tool is called Timing and Stack Optimizer.